-Although it’s vitally important in all workplaces, communication can be especially challenging in a remote environment.
+Although it’s vitally important in all workplaces, remote work communication can be especially challenging.
 It’s something that’s generally easy to do in person, but becomes more difficult when everyone is in different places.
 Here are some ways we’ve focused on communication and increased its value to everyone involved.

 - We never assume that everyone has gotten a particular message.
 Everything has to be communicated more than once.
 Some people might have been away at that time, distracted, or heads-down on work.
 This goes for both company-policy decisions and notes related to project work.

 - We are expected to say hello and goodbye when we start and finish our individual workdays.
 We also communicate our availability during the day to let people know when we’re around, as well as show a bit of who we are.
 We know that Kevin is out picking up his kids, or Tim is walking his dog, so we won’t expect an immediate response—and then we know that Kevin has kids and Tim has a dog.

 - We expect to communicate.
 Many of us realize a few months in that we actually talk to others much more than we did when we worked in offices.
 In a traditional office environment, we might have passed someone in the break room, but only exchanged a few words before retreating back.
 The asynchronous nature of Slack relieves a huge amount of pressure, whether that’s feeling the need to get back to work, the need to maintain appearances, or even just a bit of social anxiety.